remotion-dev/remotion/packages/docs/docs/sequence.md

 ### `style`

+_optional_

-CSS styles in React `style` notation to be applied to the container.
+CSS styles to be applied to the container.
 If `layout` is set to `none`, there is no container and setting this style is not allowed.

 ## Cascading